GreenGiraffe1/Vienna-Destinations/README.md

 # Vienna Vacation - Neighborhood Map

-**Vienna Vacation - Neighborhood Map** is a project that displays my 7 favorite vacation destinations in Vienna, and provides some information about each...
+**Vienna Vacation - Neighborhood Map** is a project that displays my favorite vacation destinations in Vienna on a custom
+[Google Map](https://www.google.com/maps), and provides some information about each retrieved from [Wikipedia's](https://www.wikipedia.org) API when corresponding page elements are clicked.
+The [KnockoutJS](http://knockoutjs.com/) framework is used for organization and storing information about the destinations, and other page features.

 ### Setup: